TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     nics.*.allowed_ips:

-        This sets additional IP addresses from which this nic is allowed to send traffic, in addition to the IPs in the ip and vrrp_primary_ip properties (if set).
+        This sets additional IP addresses from which this nic is allowed to send traffic, in addition to the IPs in the ips and vrrp_primary_ip properties (if set).
 Values may be single IPv4 or IPv6 addresses or IPv4 and IPv6 CIDR ranges.
 The following are all valid examples of allowed_ips: '10.169.0.0/16', '10.99.99.7',